adobe/dy-sql/README.rst

         return QueryData("INSERT INTO", template_params={'in__item_id':item_id_list})

 You can yield multiple QueryData objects.
-This is done in a transaction and it can be helpful for data integrity or just a nice clean way to run a set of queries
+This is done in a transaction and it can be helpful for data integrity or just a nice clean way to run a set of updates.

 .. code-block:: python